 Among the many truly astounding things the Internet lets us do is travel the world without leaving the comforts of our own homes.
 While armchair traveling has existed for ages — atlases, globes, and plain old books have long afforded imaginative would-be adventurers the means with which to “visit” a huge variety of places, even if they’ll never actually set foot on the soil there — the digital age has brought it to new heights.

-That’s what “Satellite Images gets at.
+That’s what “Satellite Images,” published to the Creepypasta Wikia by user SquidInk in 2013, gets at.
 Thanks to Google Maps and Street View, we can actually see what’s going anywhere in the world in something close to real time — whether we’re curious about people, places, or both.